scalar-labs/scalar-kubernetes/docs/NetworkPeeringForScalarDLAuditor.md

-# Create network peering for Scalar DL Auditor mode
+# Configure Scalar DL Auditor mode for network peering

-This document explains how to connect several private networks for ScalarDL Auditor mode.
-To make ScalarDL Auditor mode work properly, ScalarDL Ledger and ScalarDL Auditor need to connect with each other.
+This document explains how to connect multiple private networks for ScalarDL Auditor mode to perform network peering.
+For ScalarDL Auditor mode to work properly, you must connect ScalarDL Ledger to ScalarDL Auditor.

-## Private network you must connect
+## Private networks to connect

-Depending on your application (client) deployment, you must connect several private networks.
+Depending on your application (client) deployment, you must connect multiple private networks.

 ### Connect two private networks

-If you deploy your application on the same private network as ScalarDL Ledger or ScalarDL Auditor, you must connect two private networks.
+If you deploy your application (client) on the same private network as ScalarDL Ledger or ScalarDL Auditor, you must connect two private networks.

 * [ScalarDL Ledger network] <-> [ScalarDL Auditor network]

 ### Connect three private networks

-If you deploy your application (client) on another private network than ScalarDL Ledger or ScalarDL Auditor, you must connect three private networks.
+If you deploy your application (client) on a separate private network away from ScalarDL Ledger or ScalarDL Auditor, you must connect three private networks.

 * [ScalarDL Ledger network] <-> [ScalarDL Auditor network]
-* [ScalarDL Ledger network] <-> [Application (client) network]
+* [ScalarDL Ledger network] <-> [application (client) network]
-* [ScalarDL Auditor network] <-> [Application (client) network]
+* [ScalarDL Auditor network] <-> [application (client) network]

 ## Network requirements

 ### IP address ranges

-To avoid conflicting IP addresses between several private networks, you must create several private networks with different IP address ranges.
+To avoid conflicting IP addresses between the private networks, you must have private networks with different IP address ranges.
+For example:

-* Example
-    * Private network for ScalarDL Ledger -> 10.1.0.0/16
+* **Private network for ScalarDL Ledger:** 10.1.0.0/16
-    * Private network for ScalarDL Auditor -> 10.2.0.0/16
+* **Private network for ScalarDL Auditor:** 10.2.0.0/16
-    * Private network for application (client) -> 10.3.0.0/16
+* **Private network for application (client):** 10.3.0.0/16

 ### Connections